doniks/pycom-documentation/content/gettingstarted/connection/lopy4.md

 ![](/gitbook/assets/lora_sigfox_pigtail_ant_lopy4.png)

 {{% hint style="danger" %}}
-Since the LoRa chip only runs on one frequency band at a time you only need to connect an antenna to the appropriate U.FL connecor.
+Since the LoRa chip only runs on one frequency band at a time you only need to connect an antenna to the appropriate U.FL connector.
 You should be supplied with a the antenna that suits the band you intend using.
 {{% /hint %}}

 ### WiFi/Bluetooth (optional)